What is it?

 Consider the American Economic Association, an academic society for professors of economics.
 The Association has its own board, different types of membership, different rules, policies, and procedures for governing everything related to the association.
 Certain people can join (e.g., professors), and they can leave at any time for any reason (can’t afford it, don’t like it, etc.).
 Members agree to pay an annual fee to receive the association’s benefits (e.g., a hard-copy journal, free access to annual conference, voting privileges, etc.).

-The CCL Network works the same way, only instead of being applicable to academic publications and a few conferences once a year, it applies to an entire person and their property, 24/7.
+The CCL Community works in a similar way, only instead of being applicable to academic publications and a few conferences once a year, it applies to an entire person and their property.
 It also allows disciplinary action (i.e., law-breaking or “aggression”) to involve physical force (e.g., detainment for trial involving theft).
 Furthermore, with CCL the association itself is decentralized.
-There is no governing board or democratic law-making bodies.
-Individuals specifically pay for Adjudicators and Enforcers to receive whatever level of benefits they want or can afford.
-The CCL text is the “law” – just like any other terms and conditions of a contract.
+There is no governing board or centralized law-making bodies.
+There are instead cooperative corporations, like corporate enforcers (i.e., rights protection/police) and adjudicators (lawyers and judges).
+Individuals specifically pay for Adjudicators and Enforcers to receive whatever level of benefits they want or can afford, with provisions in place for the most poor and vulnerable to be protected and represented regardless of their economic status.
+The CCL text is the “law” or “membership agreement.”
+It functions like the terms of a contract.

 How Does It Work?
 (A More Detailed Summary)

 The actual text of CCL therefore functions like a big contract.
 Specific terms and conditions of membership are set forth in CCL, along with what exactly qualifies as a violation of law.
 There are a variety of memberships designed to address various life-situations.
 For example, some individual memberships accommodate to parenting (“Guardianship” and “Minor Membership”) and special circumstances for the disabled (“Special Membership”), while Corporate Membership includes all corporate entities (i.e., businesses, corporations, schools), as well as Adjudicators and Enforcers.
-Membership costs nothing and can be canceled at any time for any reason.
+Just like with signing any basic contract, membership has terms and conditions and its enforcement costs can vary.
+Membership can be canceled at anytime and for any reason.
 (Renewal, however, is not so simple – since criminals would regularly unsubscribe to commit crimes and then re-subscribe when they’re finished to get CCL benefits; all of these contingencies are outlined in the CCL itself.)
 Membership can be enforced on a per-individual basis, as much as the individual member wants or can afford (just like hiring any other rights-protection agency or private court would – because that’s what it is!).

 CCL Core is revised and emended through a similar process as cryptocurrency network updates.
 Unanimous agreement is required for any revision, and dissenting members forge a “hardfork” version of CCL.
 Forks are simply parallel versions of CCL.
 They are cross-compatible with legacy CCL versions to the extent that each version agrees.
 Each individual member has the choice of deciding ahead of time (if they want) which version of CCL (and which modules, see below) they are comfortable contracting with.

-Again, individual members can determine ahead of time who they are willing to contract with on the basis of others’ module if they want to be more supportive of certain module projects and not others.
+Again, individual members can determine ahead of time who they are willing to contract with on the basis of others’ contractual status if they want to be more supportive of certain legal codes and not others.
 This allows members to exert non-coercive influence on society as a whole.
-For example, it can be determined ahead of time that one’s contracts are only valid with those who adhere to a module that, say, specifically denounces racial discrimination, or animal cruelty.
+For example, it can be determined ahead of time that one’s contracts are only valid with those who are members of a contractual program that, say, specifically denounces racial discrimination, or animal cruelty.
 This is a more advanced way of “disciplining” undesirable consumers and producers than just withholding cash on a per-transaction basis.
 (It is also a substitute for occupational licensing; consumers choose in advance that their contracts for medical services won’t go through for a CCL member who has not demonstrated passing medical school.)

 How is Everything Paid For?